Aging In Place Committee

 Upon retirement in 2009, he and his wife, Rev. Sharon A. Sauer, returned to Ohio.
 They moved to Hilliard in 2016 to be near their two children and five grandchildren.
 Before moving to Hilliard, he and his wife lived in Clintonville and were active members in the Clintonville “Village in the Ville” program for older adults, exploring ways to “age in place.”

-Tina was elected to her first term as a member of City Council in November 2021, and says she is honored to have this opportunity to serve the Hilliard community and its wonderful citizens.
+Tina began her first four-year term as a member of Hilliard City Council in 2022 and was re-elected to a second term beginning in 2026.
+She is honored to continue serving the Hilliard community and its residents.

 Meetings